bridgecrewio/checkov/docs/7.Scan Examples/CDK.md

 # AWS CDK configuration scanning
 Checkov supports the evaluation of policies on your CDK files by synthesizing a Cloudformation template out of the CDK code.

-Full list of Cloudformation policies checks can be found [here](https://www.checkov.io/5.Policy%20Index/cloudformation.html).
+Full list of Cloudformation policies the checks can be found [here](https://www.checkov.io/5.Policy%20Index/cloudformation.html).

 ### Example misconfigured AWS CDK code